-Docebo uses DomainKeys Identified Mail (DKIM) as a method to validate the platform domain name identity associated with the email messages sent by LMS via the Notification App, so that they will not end up in a recipient’s junk email folder.
+Docebo uses DomainKeys Identified Mail (DKIM) as a method to validate the platform domain name identity associated with the email messages sent by platform via the Notification App, to reduce the possibility of ending up in a recipient’s junk email folder.

 Generating DKIM Records for Your Domain

-Type your domain name and press Generate Keys.
+Type the domain name of the email sender and press Generate Keys.
 The platform will generate three keys:

 – Public Key.
 DNS public key used by the recipient systems to verify the emails sent from your domain.